simple-icons/simple-icons/CONTRIBUTING.md

 docker run -it --rm --entrypoint "/bin/ash" simple-icons
 ```

-## Third-Party Extensions
+## Developing Third-Party Extensions

-We include a SDK in the `simple-icons/sdk` entrypoint of the npm package
-to make it easier the development of third party extensions
-with Javascript and Typescript.
+A SDK is included in the `simple-icons/sdk` entrypoint of the npm package to make it easier the development of third party extensions with Javascript and Typescript.

 ```typescript
 import { getIconsData, type IconData } from 'simple-icons/sdk';